Fortification Creek WSA

 Note: There are no reliable water sources adjacent to or within the WSA.
 Existing water tanks are for authorized use only - please do not adjust or interfere with them.

 There is no direct public access to the WSA.
 Access is controlled by adjacent private landowners and landowner permission is required to cross any private lands.
-There is a 9-mile route through State and BLM lands off Fortification Creek Road, which can be reach by foot or horseback.
+It is possible to reach the WSA by foot or horseback via a 9 mile route through State and BLM lands off Fortification Road (a county road).
 See map to find public land route and avoid trespassing.

 Photos